ethereum/consensus-specs/specs/test_formats/README.md

 title: <string, short, one line> -- Display name for the test suite
 summary: <string, average, 1-3 lines> -- Summarizes the test suite
 forks_timeline: <string, reference to a fork definition file, without extension> -- Used to determine the forking timeline
-forks: <list of strings> -- Runner decides what to do: run for each fork, or run for all at once, each fork transition, etc.
-  - ... <string, first the fork name, then the spec version>
+forks: <list of strings> -- Defines the coverage.
+Test-runner code may decide to re-run with the different forks "activated", when applicable.
 config: <string, reference to a config file, without extension> -- Used to determine which set of constants to run (possibly compile time) with
 runner: <string, no spaces, python-like naming format> *MUST be consistent with folder structure*
 handler: <string, no spaces, python-like naming format> *MUST be consistent with folder structure*